+Puducherry government loses trust vote in Assembly, CM Narayanasamy resigns

-Puducherry: CM claims majority, blames Centre, former Governor Kiran Bedi ahead of floor test
+During the debate, the CM accused former Lieutenant Governor Kiran Bedi and the Centre of colluding with the Opposition to topple his government.

-The number of MLAs supporting the government in the Assembly has reduced to 12, while the Opposition has 14.

-The V Narayanasamy-led Congress government in Puducherry, thrown into a crisis by a string of resignations just months before the elections, will face a floor test in the Assembly on Monday.
+The V Narayanasamy-led Congress government in Puducherry, thrown into a crisis by a string of resignations just months before the elections, lost its majority in the Assembly on Monday, NDTV reported.

+Narayanasamy has submitted his resignation to newly-appointed Lieutenant Governor Tamilisai Soundararajan, according to News18.
+He said that the government elected by the people had been toppled and the Opposition will be taught a lesson in the upcoming elections.

-During the trust vote debate, the chief minister claimed he still had the majority, NDTV reported.
+During the debate held before the trust vote, the chief minister had claimed he still had the majority, NDTV reported.
 “We formed the government with the support of DMK [Dravida Munnetra Kazhagam] and independent MLAs,” Narayanasamy was quoted as saying by ANI.
 “After that, we faced various elections.
 We have won all the by-elections.
 It is clear that people of Puducherry trust us.”

 Narayanasamy accused former Lieutenant Governor Kiran Bedi and the Centre of colluding with the Opposition to topple his government.
 “As our MLAs stayed united we managed to pull off the last 5 years,” he said, according to ANI.
 The Puducherry chief minister also alleged that Bedi did not allow him to do his work, News18 reported.
 He also elaborated on his government’s achievements.